Self-describing formats, but at what cost?

 Descript is a tool we've been using to do most of the production of each episode: editing audio and video has been a breeze simply by editing the transcribed text, like in a document, inserting slides exactly where I want them as super easy by dragging and dropping images or videos and creating templates and layouts as well as cutting or combining compositions makes the production of each episode, smooth and simple.

-There are many more features to explore, so check it out for yourself for free by clicking the here.
+There are many more features to explore, so check it out for yourself for free by clicking here.
 And if you decide to upgrade to a paid plan, a portion of the purchase will support this podcast.